Csson/p5-Dist-Iller/README.md

 - Mixes code and configuration.
 - Not straightforward to remove specific plugins for a certain distribution
 - Difficult to insert a plugin before another plugin for a certain distribution.
-- Difficult for others to understand which plugins actually were in effect when building the distribution.
 - PluginBundles can change after a distribution has been released.
+- Difficult for others to understand/know which plugins actually were in effect when the distribution was built.

 `Dist::Iller` tries to solve this:

-- Dist::Iller configs (similar to PluginBundles) also has a separate `iller.yaml` (normally in `share/`) for specifying which plugins it includes.
+- Dist::Iller configs (similar to PluginBundles) has their own `iller.yaml` (normally in `share/`) where plugins are specified.
 See tests and [Dist::Iller::Config::Author::CSSON](https://metacpan.org/pod/Dist::Iller::Config::Author::CSSON)).
+- Since `dist.ini` and `weaver.ini` are generated each time `iller` is run, the plugins listed in them are those that were used to build the distribution.
 - Remove a plugin:

       - +remove_plugin: GatherDir